• Skip to primary navigation

 As you research, you’ll want to read widely from a variety of sources.

-Where do I find sources for my research?
+How do I find sources to help me conduct research?

-Firstly, understand the project’s key requirements which should be outlined in your project brief, or during the project agreement stage with your client.
+First, your project’s key requirements should be outlined in your project brief, or during the project agreement stage.

 Then, work out where the knowledge gaps are.
 The sources you choose will always depend on your project’s key requirements.

-As you conduct research for your project, you’ll encounter various types of sources:
+As you conduct research for your project, you’ll encounter various health sciences sources:

 • Secondary sources interpret or analyses primary sources and are generally, journal article reviews, websites, blogs, textbooks or databases (such as MEDLINE)